treeverse/lakeFS/design/open/delta-diff.md

 1. For the MVP, support only Delta table diff.
 2. The system should be open for different data comparison implementations.
-3. The diff itself will consist of metadata changes only, in the form of the operation histories of the two tables, and the change in the number of rows.
+3. The diff itself will consist of metadata changes only (computed using the operation history of the two tables) and, optionally, the change in the number of rows.
-4. The diff will be a "three-dots" diff (like `git log branch1...branch2`).
-Basically showing the log changes that happened in one branch and not in the other.
+4. The diff will be a "two-dots" diff (like `git log branch1..branch2`).
+Basically showing the log changes that happened in the topic branch and not in the base branch.
 5. UI: GUI only.
 6. Reduce user friction as much as possible.